 - Salt and pepper

-- Wash the vine leaves thoroughly and then boil them for 5 minutes.
-Cool them in cold water and strain them.
+- Wash the vine leaves thoroughly and then blanch them for 5 minutes.
+Cool them in running water and strain them.

 - In a bowl put the ground meat, the rice, the onion, parsley, mint, salt and pepper, as well as half the oil and mix well.